vandanrohatgi/auto-tag/README.md

 ![](https://i.imgur.com/qSSxpl0.png)

 On AWS however there is no feature like this.
-So here is a simple script that takes the name of the current EC2 instances and renames them just like digital ocean.
+So here is a simple bash script that takes the name of the current EC2 instances and renames them just like digital ocean.

 ![](https://i.imgur.com/4OtwTOy.png)